Kenneth Jeyaretnam: 2015 general election

-Jeyaretnam led a four-member RP team to contest in West Coast GRC again during the 2015 general election against a four-member PAP team led by Trade and Industry Minister Lim Hng Kiang.
+Jeyaretnam led a four-member RP team to contest the West Coast GRC again during the 2015 general election against a four-member PAP team led by Trade and Industry Minister Lim Hng Kiang.
 The RP lost with 21.43% of the vote against the PAP team's 78.57%.

 2020 general election

-During the 2020 general election, Jeyaretnam switched to leading a five-member RP team to contest in Ang Mo Kio GRC against a five-member PAP team led by Prime Minister Lee Hsien Loong.
+During the 2020 general election, Jeyaretnam switched to leading a five-member RP team to contest the Ang Mo Kio GRC against a five-member PAP team led by Prime Minister Lee Hsien Loong.
 The RP team lost after garnering 28.09% of the vote against the PAP team's 71.91%.